MathewSachin/Captura/docs/Translation.md

 - Do translation in the renamed file.
 - Send Pull Request.
 - We will edit your pull request to solve the problem.

+## Testing

+Place the `[Language ID].json` file in the `Languages` folder of a build.
+The Language can be tested by starting Captura and selecting the Language on `Config` tab.